odoo/odoo/doc/reference/guidelines.rst

 - *wizard/* : regroups the transient models (``models.TransientModel``) and their views
 - *report/* : contains the printable reports and models based on SQL views.
 Python objects and XML views are included in this directory
 - *tests/* : contains the Python tests
+- *security/* : contains the access rules to the module content

 File naming
 -----------